 Visiting Angkor Wat During the Monsoon Season

 Visiting during Cambodia's monsoon season presents several new challenges.
-Aside from the obvious disadvantage of having to explore the many outdoor temples in drenching rain, roads can become rutted, muddy, and impassable during heavy downpours.
+Aside from the distinct disadvantage of having to explore the many outdoor temples in drenching rain, roads can become rutted, muddy, and impassable during heavy downpours.

-Remote temple sites may become difficult — if not impossible — to reach.
+Remote temple sites may become difficult, if not impossible, to reach.
 Low areas turn into muddy pits, eliminating options such as biking leisurely around the area.
 Despite best efforts, getting photos of the memorable temples will be more difficult during torrential rains.

 On the plus side, visiting Angkor Wat during the monsoon season means less competition for stairs and photos.
 You can still luck out with spurts of sunshine, sometimes consecutive days at a time, even during the monsoon season.
 Intense showers may only pop up in the afternoons, leaving you with plenty of time to explore each morning.

-How Long to Plan for Angkor Wat?
+How Long to Spend at Angkor Wat

-To visit Angkor Wat, you’ll have to purchase either a one-day, three-day, or week-long pass.
+To visit Angkor Wat, you’ll have to purchase either a one-day, three-day or week-long pass.

 Although travelers with tight itineraries in Southeast Asia try to squeeze in as many sights as they can in a day, remember that the Angkor complex is actually the largest religious monument in the world!
 It's spread over 250 square miles of jungle.
 You’re going to need more time than you think to not end up rushing around.

 The temples are scattered all over Cambodia.
 If you're serious about exploring ancient Khmer ruins, plan on purchasing at least the three-day pass.
-Doing so is less expensive and troublesome than purchasing two one-day passes; you will end up wanting more than one day there.
+Doing so is less expensive and troublesome than buying two one-day passes; you will end up wanting more than one day there.